drupal-media/image_widget_crop/README.md

 Installation
 ------------
-1. Download and extract the module to your sites/all/modules/contrib folder.
+1. Download and extract the module to your (`sites/all/modules/contrib`) folder.
-2. Enable the module on the Drupal Modules page (admin/modules) or using
+2. Enable the module on the Drupal Modules page (`admin/modules`) or using
    $ drush en

-The module is currently using Cropper as a library to display the cropping widget.
+The module is currently using Cropper as a library to display, the cropping widget.
 To properly configure it, do the following:

 * Local library: